Around the world, midwives are protecting the right to choose

 Thanks to the close relationships they build with their clients, midwives are well placed to support with a wide range of sexual and reproductive health experiences, from contraceptive counselling, to providing abortion care.

-With reproductive rights at a crossroads in the US, this International Day of the Midwife, we’re shining a light on midwives around the world going the extra mile to deliver choice.
+With reproductive rights at a crossroads in the US, we’re shining a light on midwives around the world going the extra mile to deliver choice.

 Coming from the old English term for ‘with woman’, midwives around the world play an essential role in supporting the autonomy and choices of women throughout their reproductive lives.
 In some cases, that will mean assisting a woman with the birth of their first child.
 In others, it will mean supporting them to end a pregnancy or providing life-saving post-abortion care following an unsafe abortion.
 In every case, it means supporting people to make whichever reproductive choices feel right for them and their future.